Techcable/name-popularity/README.md

 I use `scripts/convert_database.py` to convert the zipfile into a SQLite database ahead of time.
 The application never writes to the database.

 *NOTE*: The zipfile is also available through the Internet Archive.

+## License
+This project is licensed under the [Blue Oak Model License](https://blueoakcouncil.org/license/1.0.0).
+By contributing to this project, you agree to license your contribution under the same terms.